 What "Made in USA" Actually Means for Supplements

-Eight out of ten American consumers say they prefer products made in the United States, and six in ten say they would pay more for them.
+Surveys consistently show that 70 to 80 percent of American consumers express a preference for products made in the United States, though willingness to pay a premium varies by product category and price differential.
 For supplement brands, that preference creates a strong incentive to put "Made in USA" on the label.

 But the FTC has a specific legal standard for that claim, and the reality of supplement ingredient sourcing makes it harder to meet than most brand owners expect.
 This guide covers what the standard requires, what the supply chain actually looks like, and how to evaluate quality without relying on a flag on the label.